 Arba Minch is an overnight bus stop between Addis Ababa and Jinka.

-Travel Tip: Spend a further night on one of the stopovers and do the lake excursion.
+Travel Tip: Spend a further night on one of the stopovers and go on a lake excursion.

 Jinka

-We employed a 4wd regionally to tour the primary three tribes in the vicinity (Morsi, Hamer, and Karo tribes).
-We shared this price with three different travelers who had been at the bus and stayed at the same lodging as us.
+We hired a 4WD regionally to tour the three primary tribes in the vicinity (the Morsi, Hamer, and Karo tribes).
+We shared this price with three other travelers who had been on the bus and stayed at the same lodging as us.

-Travel Tip: Buy your bus price ticket to Addis Ababa early (as a minimum 1 day earlier) so you can gain a better seat number in any other case you’ll discover your self stuck behind the bus on the two-day adventure.
-Buy good ear plugs so that you can block out the noise of the loud music videos playing.
+Travel Tip: Buy your bus price ticket to Addis Ababa early (at a minimum 1 day earlier), so you can gain a better seat number.
+Case cases, discover yourself stuck behind the bus on a two-day adventure.
+Buy good earplugs to block out the noise of the loud music videos playing.